 You can engage us at any time, even if you have submitted your own documentation initially.

 We recommend that you do not accept the insurance company’s refusal to pay your claim as the final word.
-In our experience of successful TPD claims, some refusals can be quite unreasonable.
-We are able to provide you with the right legal advice to ensure you get the compensation you deserve.
+Some refusals can be quite unreasonable.
+We are able to provide you with legal advice to ensure you get the compensation you are entitled to.